 Public goals for schooling are commonly sloganistic, generating a broad but often shallow consensus.
 To actually do anything with slogans, however, educators still must translate them into actual schooling practices.
 This process is highly problematic and not helped by sloganeering.

-However, Komisar argues that one must expect public language to be no clearer than is necessary to support coalition.
+Similarlty, Komisar argues that one must expect public language, particularly in educational contexts, to be no clearer than is necessary to support coalition.
 See B. Paul Komisar, ''The Language of Education," in The Encyclopedia of Education, vol. 5, ed.
-L. C. Leighton (New York: Macmillan, 1971), 327-34
+L. C. Leighton (New York: Macmillan, 1971), 327-34. -- EGR